-The extensive land requirement for the integrated projects of the Company necessitatesacquisition of private properties leading to involuntary displacement of people.
-YourCompany is sensitive to the painful and involuntary relocation of displaced families dueto the projects of your Company and strives to minimise the trauma of displacement.
+Your Company is sensitive to the painful involuntary relocation of displaced familiesdue to projects of your Company and strives to minimise the trauma of displacement.
 YourCompany is continuously and consciously balancing the techno-economic and thesocio-economic goals of its projects.

-Your Company has developed several Resettlement Centres (RCs) in the vicinity of itsProjects and these RCs are provided with good infrastructure facilities and amenities andalso are well connected to the main roads.
+Your Company has developed several Resettlement Centres (RCs) in the vicinity of itsProjects and these RCs are provided with good infrastructure facilities & amenitiesand also well connected to the main roads.
 The eligible Project affected families havesmoothly resettled in these RCs and have also been provided with rehabilitation measures

 Research and Development (R&D)

-Centre for Applied Research & Development (CARD) is the In-house R&D centre ofyour Company.
+Centre for Applied Research & Development (CARD) is the In-house R&D Centre ofyour Company.
 CARD has been granted National Accreditation Board for Testing andCalibration Laboratories (NABL) accreditation for chemical and mechanical testing (forcertain parameters only).
 This accreditation is based on the international standardISO/IEC 17025:2005 and meets the principles of ISO 9001 that are relevant to scope oftesting services as well as technical competency of the laboratory.

 Human Resource Management

 Your Company takes pride in its competent and highly motivated human resourcesignificantly contributing to the growth and mission of the Company.
-Your Companymaintains harmonious and cordial relationship among its employees and with otherstakeholders that leads to achieving organisational as well as individual goals.
-Humanresource has been the backbone of the Company and the thrust on achieving higher growth and optimal utilisation of manpowercontinued in the year under review also.
-The total manpower of theCompany as on 31 March 2016 stood at 15880.
+Your Companymaintains harmonious and cordial relationship among the employees and with otherstakeholders that leads to achieving organisational as well as individual goals.
+Humanresource has been the backbone of the Company in driving operational and financialperformance.
+The thrust on achieving higher growth and optimal utilisation of manpowercontinued in the year under review also.
+The total manpower of the Company as on 31stMarch 2017 stood at 15030.

-Your Company is continuously promoting training learning initiatives for skill andcompetency building for not only its own employees but also for the surrounding society.The training programmes and module include areas of Management Computer functional areasof thermal and mining skill development safety CSR etc.
+Your Company is continuously promoting training learning initiatives for skill andcompetency building not only for its own employees but also for the surrounding society.

 Implementation of Official Language Policy